zhaoerik/AR-Environment-Skeleton/README.md

 You should have a completed seeds file for testing Answer the following questions in the README:
 Which method(s) does Active Record create for you?
+    Student#first_name, Student#last_name, Student#grade_level, Student.all, Teacher#last_name, Teacher#grade_level, Teacher#years_of_experience
 Which method(s) did you have to create yourself?
 Why?
+    Student#full_name, self.all_in_grade(), Teacher#tenure
+    We did not set attributes to these.

+PART 2
+- A Student belongs to a Teacher
+- Student#teacher should return the teacher that student belongs to
+- Teacher#students should return a list of all the students that belong to this teacher